FdSc Nursing Associate (Higher Apprenticeship Route)

 • This course involves regulated activity so applicants must gain an Enhanced Disclosure certificate from the Disclosure and Barring Service (DBS) before starting their studies.
 Charges are payable to cover the cost of the DBS Enhanced Disclosure application and annual registration with the online Update Service.

 • Admission to this programme is only available to applicants who meet ESFA eligibility criteria, including the following: 1) They are employed for a minimum of 30 hours per week in a role relevant to the apprenticeship.
-2) They have the right to live and work in the UK.
+2) They have valid residency status and the right to work in England and can provide a valid BRP card (valid beyond the end date of the programme including End-Point Assessment (EPA)), and a ‘Right to Work’ share code for validation.
 3) Their employer is willing to sponsor them to spend a minimum of six hours per week of their time in off-the-job training, including attending the University (times and dates to be determined) for the duration of their course.
 Please note that an apprentice cannot be self-employed.
 ESFA eligibility criteria may change so please contact apprentices@bolton.ac.uk for up-to-date information.

 • If English isn’t the applicant's first language, they will also need IELTS 6.0 with no less than 5.5 in any band (or equivalent).
 We also accept a range of other English language qualifications – please visit our English Language Requirements web page for more details.